 OpenBiome’s Collaboration with the University of Minnesota

-Maintaining Safe Access to FMT
+Maintaining Access to Investigational FMT Preparations

 “Our team cares deeply about patients and specializes in the clinical and operational aspects of running a bank of fecal microbiota-based products.
 We’re excited to team up with OpenBiome and its extensive network of clinical partners to bridge the gap in patient care.”